moka-guys/dnanexus_peddy/Readme.md

 # dnanexus_peddy v 1.2

 ## What does this app do?
 This app runs peddy v0.3.1 (https://github.com/brentp/peddy) to perform a run wide QC check that the assigned gender matches the sample.
-This app uses a release of peddy from https://github.com/moka-guys/peddy.

 Peddy detects when the expected sex of a sample does not match the sex inferred from the sequence data.
 This works by measuring the ratio of heterozygous to homozygous genotypes in the X chromosome; As males have one X chromosome, they should have zero true heterozygous calls in the X chromosome, whereas females should have a mixture.
 This is reported via the  **sex/het ratio**, which is the count of heterozygous calls divided by the count of homozygous alternate calls.
 The sex/het ratio is **low for males, high for females**.